Higher-spin localized shocks: Higher-spin shockwave as exact solution

-where $\mathcal{L}$ is constructed out of the metric $g_{\mu\nu}$, the Riemann curvature tensor $R_{\mu\nu\rho\sigma}$, the covariant derivative operator $\nabla_\mu$, and a finite number of matter fields collectively denoted by $\Phi$.
-Usually in gravity, the action is divided into a gravity part and a matter part, so the equation of motion has a stress tensor.
-As we are considering the most general action of the above form, we do not employ such a division and will refer to the variations of the whole action above as equations of motion.
-More precisely,
+with $\mathcal{L}$ constructed out of the metric $g_{\mu\nu}$, the Riemann curvature tensor $R_{\mu\nu\rho\sigma}$, the covariant derivative operator $\nabla_\mu$, and a finite number of matter fields collectively denoted by $\Phi$, and $S_{\rm source}$ being a source term for the shockwave, whose specific form will be introduced later in a worldline formalism.